Siemens-Healthineers/K2s/docs/op-manual/native-linux-host-dns.md

 At installation and `k2s start`, K2s discovers the `kube-dns` Service IP and the Kubernetes zones from the active CoreDNS configuration.
 It forwards these zones, including service, pod, custom, and reverse zones served by CoreDNS, to CoreDNS.
-All other requests are forwarded to the nameservers that were in the host resolver configuration before K2s DNS activation.
+In corporate networks that block direct UDP/TCP DNS, all other requests use the DNS-over-HTTPS fallback through the K2s HTTP proxy.
+This keeps external host DNS available without changing the host's external resolver or NIC settings.

 ## Lifecycle picture